Alex Claudio

-Alexander Claudio (born January 31, 1992) is a Puerto Rican professional baseball pitcher in the Milwaukee Brewers organization.
-He has played in Major League Baseball (MLB) for the Texas Rangers, Brewers, Los Angeles Angels and New York Mets.
+Alexander Claudio (born January 31, 1992) is a Puerto Rican professional baseball pitcher for the Criollos de Caguas of the Puerto Rican Professional Baseball League.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers, Milwaukee Brewers, Los Angeles Angels, and New York Mets.
 Claudio pitches in an unorthodox sidearm manner.

 Career

 Texas Rangers

 Claudio attended Isabel Flores High School in Juncos, Puerto Rico.
 Claudio was drafted by the Texas Rangers in the 27th round of the 2010 MLB draft.

 Claudio spent his first professional season of 2010 playing for the AZL Rangers of the Rookie-level Arizona League, going 0–1 with a 6.60 ERA in 15 innings.
-He split the 2011 season Between the AZL Rangers and the Spokane Indians of the Class A Short Season Northwest League, going a combined 5–0 with a 1.91 ERA over 28 innings.
+He split the 2011 season Between the AZL Rangers and the Spokane Indians of the Low–A Northwest League, going a combined 5–0 with a 1.91 ERA over 28 innings.
 He returned to the AZL Rangers in 2012, going 4–0 with a 1.79 ERA over 45 innings.
 Following the 2012 season, Claudio converted from a traditional over the top pitching delivery to a sidearm delivery.

-Claudio played for the Hickory Crawdads of the Class A South Atlantic League and the Frisco RoughRiders of the Double-A Texas League in 2013, going a combined 4–6 with a 1.83 ERA over 78 2/3 innings.
-He split the 2014 minor league season between the Myrtle Beach Pelicans of the Class A-Advanced Carolina League, Frisco, and the Round Rock Express of the Triple-A Pacific Coast League, combining to go 6–3 with a 1.66 ERA over 91 1/3 innings.
+Claudio played for the Hickory Crawdads of the Single–A South Atlantic League and the Frisco RoughRiders of the Double-A Texas League in 2013, going a combined 4–6 with a 1.83 ERA over 78 2/3 innings.
+He split the 2014 minor league season between the Myrtle Beach Pelicans of the High–A Carolina League, Frisco, and the Round Rock Express of the Triple-A Pacific Coast League, combining to go 6–3 with a 1.66 ERA over 91 1/3 innings.

 The Rangers selected Claudio's contract and promoted him to the major leagues for the first time on August 13, 2014.
 He pitched a scoreless inning, and struck out Kevin Kiermaier for his first major league strikeout in his debut that night.
 He went 0–0 with a 2.92 ERA over 12 innings for Texas in 2014.

 Claudio split the 2015 season between Texas and Round Rock.
 With the Rangers, he went 1–1 with a 2.87 ERA over 15.2 innings.
 With Round Rock, he went 3–1 with a 2.93 ERA over 40 innings.
 Claudio once again split the season between Texas and Round Rock in 2016.
 With the Rangers, he went 4–1 with a 2.79 ERA in 51 2/3 innings.
 With Round Rock, he went 0–0 with a 0.55 ERA in 16 innings.

 Claudio was named the 2017 Texas Rangers Pitcher of the Year, following a season where he posted a 4–1 record with a 2.50 ERA, 56 strikeouts, and 11 saves over 82 2/3 innings in 70 games.

 In 2018, Claudio went 4–2 with a 4.48 ERA over 68 innings.
 Right-handed batters had a higher batting average against him, .359, than against all other MLB pitchers in 30 or more innings.